Bodywork - there will be rust!

 Strip it 'n' dip it

-The car has been braced, and I have removed the fenders and rear quarters to get at the repairs, the nose needed to come off as it was bronze brazed on only!
-It had been replaced at some stage after a front end nudge and is rust free but unfortunately took another nudge later in life, all fixable with time and patience, I will replace the top piece and repair the rest.
+The car has been braced, and I removed the wings and rear quarters to get at the repairs.
+The nose needed to come off as it was bronze brazed on only!
+It had been replaced at some stage after a front end nudge and was rust-free but unfortunately took another nudge later in life.
+It was all fixable with time and patience, but I replaced the top piece and repair the rest.

-Replace left lower bulkhead - Completed
+Replaced left lower bulkhead

-Repair all the plenum rust holes - Completed
+Repaired all the plenum rust holes

-Repair front floors - Completed
+Repaired front floors

-Replace right B bottom pillar - Completed
+Replaced right B bottom pillar

-Minor wheel well rust repairs - Completed
+Minor wheel well rust repairs

-Replace spare wheel and fuel tank panels - Completed
+Replaced spare wheel and fuel tank panels

-Deskin both doors and repair rust - Completed
+Deskinned both doors and repaired rust

 This is before I have made any modifications to accommodate the design changes!

-Stitch weld complete chassis for strength
+Stitch welded complete chassis for strength

-New pedal-box/firewall modifications - Completed
+New pedal-box/firewall modifications

-Replaced old handbrake with later e30 handbrake - Completed
+Replaced old handbrake with later e30 handbrake

-Mount or drive by wire pedal - Completed
+Mount drive by wire pedal